Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Service.md

 ## Summary
-The exploit presented is haivng an exported Service which then allows anyone to make a transaction of their choosing.
+The exploit presented is haivng an exported Service which then allows anyone to make a transaction to an account of their choosing.
 This is quite an extream example as no banking app would have an exported Service such as this one.
 However, it is still possible for developers to create exported services which have unwanted behavours.
 This walkthrough shows that you need to think when using a Service if it should be exported, and if it should then should you only allow certain apps to be able to start it.